diskoverdata/diskover-docs/source_files/user_interface_settings.md

 Also by default, Diskover’s file size decimals is set to  **1**.
 You can change that value to your own preference and click on  **Set**  to save.

+Select **Use size_du** if you want to use the real allocated disk size instead of the usual file size.

 ![Image: Settings – File Size Display](images/image_settings_file_size_display.png)

 <p id="predictive_search"></p>